 News conference held week after the shooting death of Antwon Rose

-HARRISBURG, June 25 – State Reps.
-Austin Davis, Ed Gainey and Jake Wheatley, all D-Allegheny, along with Rep. Jordan Harris, D-Phila, and other members from across the state, offered solutions on how to restore public trust and improve the professionalism of law enforcement, during a news conference today held at the Capitol.
-They hopedtaking action will help improve police and community relations.
+HARRISBURG, June 25 – State Rep. Jordan Harris, D-Phila., along with Austin Davis, Ed Gainey and Jake Wheatley, all D-Allegheny, and other members from across the state, offered solutions on how to restore public trust and improve the professionalism of law enforcement, during a news conference today held at the Capitol.
+They hoped taking action will help improve police and community relations.

 “As a parent, none of us want to ever bury a child,” said Wheatley, who is also Democratic chairman of the House Finance Committee.
 “We want to find ways on how we can prevent and possibly eliminate police shootings of unarmed men and women, particularly those of color.”

 The news conference was held almost a week after the death of 17-year-old Antwon Rose, who was shot and killed by police in East Pittsburgh on Tuesday.

 Davis said it was imperative to have transparency during the investigation into what occurred between Rose and the police officer.